samjytan/Remote-Braking-System/README.md

 # Remote-Braking-System
-GNG2101 Project

-The Arduino code used to wirelessly control a motor
+The code found in this file is used to wirelessly control a motor at the press of a button